V2I-V2V/Vehicular-Mininet-WiFi/plot/README.md

-# Plot script for the figures in the paper
+# Plot scripts for the figures in the paper

 * In each folder, there will be python scripts for plotting each figure (filename is self explanatory).